-'Untouchable': Harvey Weinstein documentary shows how he avoided accountability for so long
+'Untouchable' reveals the horrifying way Harvey Weinstein avoided accountability for so long

 It’s hard to keep your eyes glued to the screen for all 100 minutes of Untouchable, the Hulu documentary about the fall of Harvey Weinstein that premiered Monday.
 Director Ursula Macfarlane lets the camera linger on the faces of the movie mogul’s victims — women who could be your kindly aunt from upstate, or your bright-eyed cousin from Canada, or an actress from your favorite primetime TV crime drama.

 They’re practical in their accounts of the times Weinstein raped or sexually assaulted them.
 A few women repeat each other verbatim as they recount the bargains they made in their heads as he forced them into submission.
 “I don’t know how to explain it.
 I just thought, if I shut up, it’ll be over in a few minutes,” Hope D’Amore, one of Weinstein’s earliest known rape victims says towards the end of a single, agonizing three-minute close-up.